 3. Top the cocktail with club soda and gently stir.
 Enjoy!

-I usually just serve this cocktail sans garnish but if you want to spruce things up, here are a few ideas!
+This purple Halloween cocktail makes for a lovely party drink.
+(It’s definitely one of my go-tos for a Halloween dessert table!)
+I usually serve this cocktail sans garnish but if you want to spruce things up, here are a few ideas!

 • Sugar (or salt) rim – for a super cool look, you can use black, red, or purple sanding sugar.
 Or, if you want more of a ‘margarita’ feel, try a salt (or black salt) rim.